Neglect and acts of omission

 • untreated injuries and medical problems

-• inconsistent or reluctant contact with medical and social care
+• inconsistent or reluctant contact with medical and social care organisations

-• failure to engage in social interaction
+• failure to engage in social interaction not normal to the person

 • inappropriate or inadequate clothing